Cfckoh/RL_swimmers/README.md

 - baseline_evaluation: contains scripts for empircally comparing the analytic baseline to observed values in abc and batchelor flows for different parameters
 - RL_implmentation: contains scripts for training our actor physicists models in batchelor and abc flows for different parameters
-- results_analysis: contains scripts and notebooks for comparing agents (TODO)
+- results_analysis: contains scripts and notebooks for comparing agents (TODO) (may omit)

 NOTE: Directories may contain folders intended for saving figures, csvs, or trained models.
 These are empty but the appropriate files are saved to them when runing the scripts.